AI4Finance-Foundation/FinRL-Tutorials/README.md

 ```bash
 python -m baselines.run --alg=ppo2 --env=PongNoFrameskip-v4 --num_timesteps=0 --load_path=~/models/pong_20M_ppo2 --play
 ```
-Now, you have successfully used the OpenAI baseline PPO algorithm to play the Atari Pong game.
+Now, using the OpenAI baseline PPO algorithm to play the Atari Pong game is done.

 ## Step 7: Register Stock Trading Environment under gym

-Find your gym package under environment folder, in my computer (or an EC2 instance) it is under
+Find your gym package under environment folder, in the local computer (or an EC2 instance) it is under
 ```bash
 /Users/bruceyang/Documents/GitHub/DQN-DDPG_Stock_Trading/venv/lib/python3.6/site-packages/gym/
 ```
-If the virtual environment doesn't work for you, then you have to install everything into your local, then the gym package will be installed under anaconda3:
+If the virtual environment doesn't work, then just install everything into the local computer, then the gym package will be installed under anaconda3:
 ```bash
 /Users/bruceyang/anaconda3/lib/python3.6/site-packages/gym/
 ```

-Register the RLStock-v0 environment into your venv gym environment:
+Register the RLStock-v0 environment into the venv gym environment:
-Check this file from our repository
+Check this file from this repository
 ```bash
 DQN-DDPG_Stock_Trading/gym/envs/__init__.py
 ```